open-contracting/standard/docs/primer/index.md

 * [How is OCDS data published?](releases_and_records)
 * [How can I implement the OCDS?](next)

+Beyond the Primer, you can use the following resources contained in the OCDS documentation to help you implement the OCDS.
+The remainder of the documentation covers:

+* [Guidance](../guidance/index): Step-by-step instructions on how to design and implement an OCDS publication, including helpful tools and examples
+* [Reference](../schema/index): Describing the specific rules that need to be followed to publish OCDS data
+* [Getting help](../support/index): Outlining how you can get Helpdesk support and how you can participate in the OCDS community
+* [Governance](../governance/index): Details about the stewardships, development, and revisions process for the OCDS
+* [History](../history/index): Information about the changes in each version of the OCDS
+* [Data Review Tool](https://standard.open-contracting.org/review/): A tool to help check whether your data is following the OCDS correctly

 ```{note}
 **To learn more about the OCDS,** go to the next page in the primer: [What is the OCDS and why use it?](what) To learn more about open contracting in general, go to: